olincollege/pico-tic-tac-toe/README.md

 Plug in the Pico to the computer with a micro USB cable while pressing and holding the `BOOTSEL` button.
 Release the button when the Pico is plugged in.

-Find and copy the UF2 file from the build folder to the Pico (it should appear as a storage device named *RPI-RP2*).*
+Find and copy the UF2 file from `build/src` to the Pico (it should appear as a storage device named *RPI-RP2*).